 Like you would expect from a Canon camera, the quality is pretty good for a 1080p video.
 There’s a lot of sharpness and very little artifacts or rolling shutter effect.
 The Dynamic IS also helps here to give you more smooth and professional looking footage.
 It works by combining the lens stabilization with the electronic 5-axis stabilization.
 It does result in a slightly cropped footage, but it isn’t that of a large takeaway for getting such well-stabilized videos.

 When it comes to exposure control during the video, you get a lot of options.
 You can shoot either in automatic or fully manual mode.
 While in the manual you can adjust ISO, aperture, shutter speed or exposure compensation just by touching one of the options on the screen.
 Canon’s well-designed interface really helps here to give you a very intuitive experience.
 You also get Touch AF which works as expected and also tracks the subject around your frame.
-We are happy to say that it works very well and precise with just a little focus hunting here and there.
+We are happy to say that it’s the best point and shoot camera because it’s so precised with just a little focus hunting here and there.
 There is also focus peaking here on helping you with manual focus which is always a useful feature to have.

 The Auto ISO has also received an improvement and now changes only ISO value when you’re using the exposure compensation instead of changing shutter speed and aperture.
 Sadly, as this is a compact camera, you won’t find microphone or headphone jacks here, so you will have to rely on the integrated stereo microphones for audio.
 Luckily the integrated ones produce good enough audio for most uses, so most of the users shouldn’t feel like they are being robbed of solid experience here.
 Canon also added one bonus feature and that is the Hybrid Auto feature which works similar to living images on Lumia smartphones meaning that seconds before you take a photo it records a video clip of the scene you are shooting and later combines them into one movie.
 It’s not something you would use on a daily basis, but it’s a fun little feature nevertheless.